 Comparison of Comet and Gluten¶

 This document provides a comparison of the Comet and Gluten projects to help guide users who are looking to choose between them.
-This document is likely biased because it is maintained by the Comet community.
+This document is likely biased because the Comet community maintains it.

 We recommend trying out both Comet and Gluten to see which is the best fit for your needs.